ktafakkori/feloopy/docs/heuristic.md

-        'Fb': "BroadcastSpawner/ExistingCorals rate, no default value specified", 'Fa': "fraction of corals duplicates its self and tries to settle in a different part of the reef, no default value specified", 'Fd': "fraction of the worse health corals in reef will be applied depredation, no default value specified", 'Pd': "the maximum of probability of depredation, no default value specified", 'GCR': "probability for mutation process, no default value specified", 'gamma_min': "factor for mutation process, no default value specified", 'gamma_max': "factor for mutation process, no default value specified", 'n_trials': "number of attempts for a larva to set in the reef, no default value specified" }
+        'Fb': "BroadcastSpawner/ExistingCorals rate, no default value specified", 'Fa': "fraction of corals duplicates its self and tries to settle in a different part of the reef, no default value specified", 'Fd': "fraction of the worse health corals in reef will be applied depredation, no default value specified", 'Pd': "Probability of depredation, no default value specified", 'GCR': "probability for mutation process, no default value specified", 'gamma_min': "[0.01, 0.1] factor for mutation process", 'gamma_max': "[0.1, 0.5] factor for mutation process", 'n_trials': "number of attempts for a larva to set in the reef, no default value specified", 'restart_count': "reset the whole population after global best solution is not improved after restart_count times, no default value specified"
+    }
     ```